exyi/coberec/docs/thesis/approaches.md

 Obviously, code generation is no silver bullet, there is also many problems compared to alternatives.

-**Code size** - Generating a lot of boilerplate code is going to affect the application size, which may sometimes degrade performance.
+**Code Size** - Generating a lot of boilerplate code is going to affect the application size, which may sometimes degrade performance.
 It is most problematic for client-side web applications, where the size of Javascript code is crucial for reasonable load time.
 It is a shame that we do not want to use code generation in JavaScript.
 It is a very convenient language for code generation, since the number of edge cases is much lower compared to C#.

-**Compilation time** - Another step in the build process is going to affect the time it takes to compile the project.
+**Compilation Time** - Another step in the build process is going to affect the time it takes to compile the project.
 Not only does it make it slower, it also complicates the process and makes it less reliable (due to missing dependencies, bugs, and similar issues)

 **Reliability** - Especially when we generate a large API, the number of edge cases the code generator may hit is vast.